Esther125/git-practice/week-02/readme.md

 ## Supplementary Information
 ### How to Display the Git Branch Name in  macOS Terminal?
-For this topic, <u>I wrote a technical blog</u> to document how I successfully changed my terminal settings.
+For this topic, **I wrote a technical blog** to document how I successfully changed my terminal settings.
 You can refer to my blog here: [My HackMD](https://hackmd.io/@liyichen125/ryxM_I3a0)

 ## Reference